How Doctors Detox After the Holidays

 "Your body churns out the feel-good, bonding hormone oxytocin when you're in a social gathering," says Cabeca.
 "This happens naturally to help achieve more harmony and oneness among the group.
 Researchers have found that your brain releases more oxytocin during social contact and social bonding, and this can actually speed up healing from disease."

 The Rx: Consider socializing as important as exercise.
 Plan to see friends and family regularly and maintain strong social connections.
 If you find yourself becoming isolated, make it a goal to add one new social event to your schedule each week or month—whatever is realistic for you.

 "Most of us do not receive nearly enough vitamins and nourishment daily.
 Choose a diet and lifestyle that promotes a healthy balance and keeps you feeling happy and energetic," says Cabeca.

-The Remedy Rx: "Channel your inner Marie Kondo and think about your own eating habits and food choices," she adds.
+The Rx: "Channel your inner Marie Kondo and think about your own eating habits and food choices," she adds.
 "Do they spark joy, or anxiety, misery, or frustration?
 Choose what you'll eat, and how much, based on tuning in and listening to what your body needs."

 They Prioritize Sleep

 "When I get the opportunity, especially on the weekends, I rely on a lot of self-care.
 Doctors who take care of themselves are definitely better able to handle the increased workload that the holiday season brings and prevent burnout," says Monisha Bhanote, MD, FASCP, FCAP, a triple board-certified physician at Baptist MD Anderson Cancer Center in Jacksonville, Florida.
 "I make sleep a priority and keep a regular sleep routine both on weekdays and weekends, waking up and sleeping at similar times."